Human Layer Security Training

-AI-generated deepfakes, voice clones, and hyper-personalised phishing are bypassing every technical safeguard you have.
-The only defence left is a trained human mind.
+Psychological Self-Defence is an urgent necessity in today's AI-driven world.
+When deepfakes, voice clones, and hyper-personalised phishing bypass every technical safeguard you have, your company's only defence is a trained human mind.

 $25.6M